thomasswilliams/Minut-Point-web-page-POC/README.md

 9. The code behind the web page is open source, licensed under the MIT license - I hope someone else makes good use of it!

 ## How do I set it up?
-Now that I have the grim warnings out of the way, below is how I've set it up on my computer, running OSX:
+Now that I have the grim warnings out of the way, below is how I've set it up on my computer, running OS X:
 - download the web page to a folder
 - the web page should be named `index.html`
 - open a terminal window at the folder, and run: `python -m SimpleHTTPServer 8000`